-Earlier this month, Simon James Green released his second middle-grade novel – Sleepover Takeover – featuring main characters Otis and Rocco after releasing his debut middle-grade novel Life of Riley, which was shortlisted for last year’s Blue Peter Book Award.
-Simon’s other releases have included the popular YA novels – Noah Can’t Even, Noah Could Never and Noah Goes Nuclear – with the first being recognised for one of the best LGBTQ+ books of the year by Attitude, and picture books Llama Glamarama and Fabulous Frankie, both illustrated Garry Parsons.
+Earlier this month, Simon James Green released his second middle-grade novel – Sleepover Takeover – featuring main characters Otis and Rocco, after releasing his debut middle-grade novel Life of Riley, which was shortlisted for last year’s Blue Peter Book Award.
+Simon’s other releases have included the popular YA novels – Noah Can’t Even, Noah Could Never and Noah Goes Nuclear – with the first being recognised for one of the best LGBTQ+ books of the year by Attitude, and picture books Llama Glamarama and Fabulous Frankie, both illustrated by Garry Parsons.
 In May, Simon releases his new YA novel Gay Club and he is working on future novels and picture books for a range of ages.
 We chatted to Simon about his recent release of Sleepover Takeover, his previous novels and his picture books – Llama Glamarama and Fabulous Frankie.

 You’ve recently released Sleepover Takeover, can you say about the book and who do you think it will appeal to?

 It’s a hilarious middle-grade comedy, aimed at eight to twelve year olds, but I hope would be enjoyed by anyone who loves to laugh!
 When eleven-year-old Otis wakes up after a birthday sleepover at Rocco’s house, it’s a scene of mayhem: there’s a donkey breathing in his face, a suitcase of sausages, the birthday boy has a tattoo on his forehead, and Otis himself is wearing a wedding dress.
 Even weirder – no one can remember what happened last night!
 When the other guests scarper, Otis and Rocco team up to sort out the mess and try to work out how the Sleepover went so horribly wrong.